iRuiz-Ruiz/Mitogenomic-Analysis/Mitogenome_analysis.md

 mv *fasta-gb fasta-gb/
 mv *htm htm/
 ```
 The .htm file gives you information about the alignment size, the blocks and other details.
-The former will be useful to construct the .cfg file for PF2 (see [.cfg file](https://github.com/iRuiz-Ruiz/Notebook/edit/main/Mitogenome_analysis.md#how-to-write-a-cfg-file) section).

-The fasta-gb need to be converted to .fasta file to concatenate in the next step.
+This file will be useful to construct the .cfg file for PF2 (see [.cfg file](https://github.com/iRuiz-Ruiz/Notebook/edit/main/Mitogenome_analysis.md#how-to-write-a-cfg-file) section).
+On the other hand, the fasta-gb need to be converted to .fasta file to concatenate in the next step.

 ## Format output file for PF2
 ### Concatenate .fasta files
 Input: